 Settlements are based on the following factors:

 Oregon employees must inform their employer as soon as possible when an injury has occurred.
-For most injuries, the Oregon statute of limitations requires that a workers’ comp claim be filed within one year from when the worker first discovered the work-related injury.
+For most injuries, the Oregon statute of limitations requires that a workers’ compensation claim be filed within one year from when the worker first discovered the work-related injury.

 The employer is required to notify the insurer within five days of an insurable incident.

-Start a free online application today to compare workers’ compensation insurance quotes from leading U.S. carriers for your small business.
+Start a free online application today to compare workers’ compensation quotes from leading U.S. insurance carriers for your small business.
 Insureon’s licensed agents specialize in insurance for a variety of Oregon businesses.